AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Windows_password.md

 Easily cracked; modern Windows usually disables LM hashes.

 ##### Microsoft Accounts:
 Passwords are not stored locally in SAM in plain form.

 Windows caches a derivative hash of the Microsoft account credentials for offline login (called cached credentials).

-Security note:

-    The SAM alone is not enough; you also need the SYSTEM registry hive to decrypt NTLM hashes, which adds a layer of protection.